drinkataco/media-servarr/charts/prowlarr/README.md

 It is recommended to install [kube-prometheus chart](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) first for the CRD to be supported.
 It is not included as a dependency by default in this package!

+Unless changed with `metrics.port.number` you can then consume metrics over port `9703`.

 ### Advanced